itm4n/itm4n.github.io/_posts/2018-09-03-ca-dollaru-uxdqmsrv-privesc.md

 ---
 title: "CVE-2019-19544 - CA Dollar Universe 5.3.3 'uxdqmsrv' - Privilege Escalation via a Vulnerable SUID Binary"
 layout: "post"
-categories: "Linux"
+categories: ["Privilege Escalation"]
-tags: ["Research", "Vulnerability", "Privilege Escalation", "Exploit"]
+tags: ["Research","Vulnerability","Privilege Escalation","Exploit"]
+image: /assets/og/privilege_escalation.png
 ---

 A vulnerability was discovered in the `uxdqmsrv` binary.
 It consists in an arbitrary file write as _root_ that can be leveraged by any local user to gain full _root_ privileges on the host (UNIX/Linux only).